-The core relationships needed to make a family are a couple relationship or a parent-child relationship.
-There are several key points to note about how the families are defined:
+The core relationships that make a family are a couple relationship or a parent-child relationship.
+Others in the household are attached as appropriate to these core relationships to form families. hhrih defines each person's relationship in the household with the following categories: